The Salesman's Improved Paths: 3/2+1/34 Integrality Gap and Approximation Ratio: Introduction

 \section{Introduction}

-In the Traveling Salesman Problem (TSP), we are given a set $V$ of $n$ ``cities'', a cost function $c: {V\choose 2}\to \mathbb{Q}^{\ge0}$, and the goal is to find a tour of minimum cost that starts and ends in the same city and visits each city exactly once.
-This ``minimum length Hamiltonian circuit'' problem is one of the most well-known problems of combinatorial optimization.
-In its full generality, the TSP is hopeless: it is not only \NP-hard to solve but also to approximate, and even for quite particular lengths, since the Hamiltonian cycle problem in $3$-regular graphs is \NP-hard \cite{GarJT76}.
+In the Traveling Salesman Problem (TSP), we are given a set $V$ of $n$ ``cities'', a cost function $c: {V\choose 2}\to \mathbb{Q}_{>0}$, and the goal is to find a circuit of minimum cost that starts and ends in the same city and visits each city exactly once.
+This ``minimum-length Hamiltonian circuit'' problem is one of the most well-known problems of combinatorial optimization.
+It is not only \NP-hard to solve but also to approximate with any constant approximation ratio, and even for quite particular cost functions, since the Hamiltonian circuit problem in $3$-regular, planar, 3-connected graphs is \NP-hard \cite{GarJT76}.

-A condition on the cost function that helps in theory and is often satisfied in practice is known as the ``triangle inequality'' in complete graphs.
-A nonnegative function on the edges that satisfies this inequality is called a {\em metric} function.
 For a thoughtful and entertaining account of the difficulties and successes of the TSP, see Bill Cook's book \cite{Cook11}.

-If the cost function is a metric, then we may relax the problem into finding a Eulerian sub-multigraph $(V, E^*)$ of minimum cost $\sum_{e\in E^*} c(e)$, since a traversal of this graph can be shortcut to a tour without increasing the cost.
-The multiplicities of edges can be restricted to be $0$, $1$ or $2$.
+A condition on the cost function that helps in theory and is often satisfied in practice is known as the triangle inequality in complete graphs.
+A nonnegative function satisfying this inequality is called a {\em metric}.
+If the cost function is a metric, we may relax the problem and allow a walk that starts and ends in the same city, and visits each city {\em at least} once; such a walk can be shortcut to a circuit which visits every city exactly once without increasing the cost.

-Christofides~\cite{Christofides76} gave a very simple $\frac32$-approximation algorithm for the metric TSP: separate the problem into finding a minimum cost connected subgraph (minimum cost spanning tree) and completing this tree to an Eulerian subgraph, by correcting the parity of the constructed tree, $S$, i.e., by adding a minimum cost $T_S$-join, where $T_S$ is the set of vertices that have odd degree in $S$ (Chinese postman problem).
-Wolsey~\cite{Wolsey80} observed that Christofides' algorithm also implies a bound on the strength of the well-known subtour elimination linear program (LP), that was introduced by Dantzig, Fulkerson and Johnson \cite{DantzigFJ54}:
+Christofides~\cite{Christofides76} gave a very simple $\frac32$-approximation algorithm for the metric TSP: he separated the problem into finding a minimum-cost solution that is connected (a minimum-cost spanning tree) and then completing this solution to make every degree even with minimum cost.
+More precisely, Christofides' algorithm first finds a minimum-cost spanning tree $S$ in the complete graph with node set $V$, and edge costs given by $c$, and then adds a {\em parity correction} to $S$ by adding a minimum-cost $T_S$-join, where a $T$-join $(T\subseteq V,\,\hbox{$|T|$ is even})$ is a set of edges $J$ such that $|J\cap \delta(\{v\})|$ is odd for $v\in T$ and even for $v\in V\setminus T$, and $T_S$ is the set of nodes that have an odd number of incident edges in $S$.

+Wolsey~\cite{Wolsey80} (see also Cunningham \cite{Cunningham86} and Shmoys and Williamson~\cite{ShmoysW90}) observed that Christofides' algorithm actually finds a solution that can be bounded with the optimum of the well-known {\em subtour elimination} linear program (LP) that was introduced by Dantzig, Fulkerson and Johnson \cite{DantzigFJ54}: